 If you become incapable of tending to your bills, you may need another person to do it for you.
-The ability of another to manage your money during your incapacitation depends on whether you properly set up your accounts.
+Another person's ability to manage your money during your incapacitation depends on whether you properly set up your accounts.
 Drawing money on your account to pay your living expenses requires specific paperwork with the bank.
 You must designate the person as an authorized signer on your checking account before the bank can allow it.

 Purpose of Authorized Signers